-SCLEROSTOMA HYPOSTOMUM (hypo-under, stoma-mouth)
+Sclerostoma Hypostomum (hypo-under, stoma-mouth) Synonym.-Chabertia ovina.

-Distribution. - Found in the United States and Europe.
+Distribution.-Found in the United States and Europe.
 Not very common.

 Description. - The body is thread-like, white in color and rigid; the head is slightly globular; the mouth parts are provided with a double row of membranous teeth; the head is surrounded by six papillae; the caudal pouch is short and gives the male a cut off appearance; the tail of the female terminates in a blunt point.
 The male is three fifths of an inch in length, the female about one inch.